NodeDiver/subscriptn-simple/DEVELOPMENT_LOG.md

   - All `@/lib/database` imports replaced with `@/lib/prisma`
 - **🎉 PRISMA MIGRATION 100% COMPLETE** - All database operations now use Prisma ORM

+**Step 13**: Logo Update Implementation
+- **New Logo Integration**: Replaced gradient square logos with new `logo_square.webp` image
+- **TopBar Component**: Updated header logo to use new image with Next.js Image optimization
+- **Footer Section**: Updated footer logo to use new image with proper sizing
+- **Responsive Design**: Maintained proper scaling and styling across all devices
+- **Performance**: Added Next.js Image component for optimized loading and caching

 ---

 ## Session: 2024-12-19 - Database Cleanup and Fresh Start